aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-html/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found**: The spreadsheet file is not accessible.
-- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.
+- **500 Server Error**: The spreadsheet encountered an error while obtaining calculation data.

 ## **Where Should You Use the Convert Table to HTML API?**

-- **Dynamic Web Content Generation**: Convert selected Excel table (e.g., pricing tables, schedules, product lists) into HTML snippets for direct embedding in websites, portals, or content management systems (CMS).
+- **Dynamic Web Content Generation**: Convert selected Excel tables (e.g., pricing tables, schedules, product lists) into HTML snippets for direct embedding in websites, portals, or content‑management systems (CMS).
-- **Email Template Integration**: Transform Excel-based data tables (e.g., order summaries, reports) into HTML for inclusion in marketing or transactional emails, ensuring consistency across email clients.
+- **Email Template Integration**: Transform Excel‑based data tables (e.g., order summaries, reports) into HTML for inclusion in marketing or transactional emails, ensuring consistency across email clients.
-- **Dashboard & Reporting Tools**: Display real-time spreadsheet data in web dashboards without requiring full Excel rendering or complex grid components.
+- **Dashboard & Reporting Tools**: Display real‑time spreadsheet data in web dashboards without requiring full Excel rendering or complex grid components.
-- **Document Previews**: Generate HTML previews of specific spreadsheet sections for quick online viewing (e.g., in document management systems).
+- **Document Previews**: Generate HTML previews of specific spreadsheet sections for quick online viewing (e.g., in document‑management systems).

-## Why should you use the Convert Table to HTML API?
+## Why Should You Use the Convert Table to HTML API?

-- **Preserves Rich Formatting**: Maintains Excel’s cell styles—including fonts, colors, borders, alignment, and number formatting—in the resulting HTML, unlike plain CSV or text extraction.
+- **Preserves rich formatting**: Maintains Excel’s cell styles—including fonts, colors, borders, alignment, and number formatting—in the resulting HTML, unlike plain CSV or text extraction.
-- **Selective Data Export**: Convert only the necessary table (e.g., A1:D20), avoiding full-file processing.
+- **Selective data export**: Convert only the necessary table (e.g., A1:D20), avoiding full‑file processing.
 Ideal for large spreadsheets where only a subset of data is needed.
-- **No Excel Dependencies**: Cloud-based conversion eliminates the need for Excel installation or client-side libraries.
+- **No Excel dependencies**: Cloud‑based conversion eliminates the need for Excel installation or client‑side libraries.
 Works seamlessly in any environment with HTTP access.
-- **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
-Compared to building custom chart rendering solutions, this significantly reduces the development workload.
+- **Developer‑friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
+Compared with building custom chart‑rendering solutions, this significantly reduces development workload.
-- **Cost-Effective**: You can convert table data without first uploading the workbook, which saves storage space and reduces costs.
+- **Cost‑effective**: You can convert table data without first uploading the workbook, which saves storage space and reduces costs.

 ## How to Use the Convert Table to HTML API with SDKs?